 A clean home is a happy home, unless you’re cleaning with chemicals that is.
 We all love that fresh feeling when we clean our home, but when your cleaning products are full of toxic chemicals they might be affecting your home and your family’s health.
 There are potentially dangerous chemicals in every room of your house and they can be threatening to children and pets.
 Let’s name a few:

 Even though laundry detergents sound harmless, you might be using a detergent that contains formaldehyde, which is a chemical that is used to preserve dead bodies in forensics.
 This chemical can cause problems with breathing and it’s a class B1 carcinogen.
 Not exactly worth it, right?
-But there's pleanty of other chemicals in detergent that can cause more harm than good.
+But there's pleanty of other that can cause more harm than good.
 Try switching to a natural laundry detergent that is non toxic and you won’t have to worry about these dangerous chemicals in your clothes at all.

 Mold and Mildew Remover